Sea-Watch

-Sea-Watch is a German non-governmental organisation that operates in the Mediterranean Sea, notably by commissioning ships to rescue migrants.
+Sea-Watch is a German non-governmental organisation that operates in the Mediterranean Sea, notably by commissioning reconnaissance aircraft to find boats potentially in distress and ships to rescue their occupants.

 History

 On 6 November 2017, the crew of a Sea-Watch ship rescued 58 people in an operation hindered by the Libyan Navy.
 Twenty other people drowned.
 Video footage that implicated the Libyan Coast Guard was later used in legal action against Italy in the European Court of Human Rights.

 2018

 The ship Sea-Watch resumed her operations in November 2018 after it was detained in Malta between July and October.

 On 22 December 2018, another of the organisation's ships, Sea-Watch 3, rescued around 32 people, but was unable to dock in Malta, Italy, or Spain.

 2019

 On 3 January 2019, France, Germany and the Netherlands offered to take some of the 49 migrants blocked off Malta on Sea-Watch and Sea-Eye "as a collective allocation effort".
 According to Mina Andreeva, the spokeswoman of the European Commission, more solidarity is needed along with "foreseeable and sustainable solutions for the landing and re-localization in the Mediterranean"; she quoted the commissioner in charge of migration, Dimitris Avramopoulos.

 Two weeks after the rescue, the 49 migrants were still blocked off Malta on Sea-Watch 3 and the Sea-Eye (ship)|Sea-Eye, in spite of an appeal by Pope Francis.
 On 9 January, they were finally allowed to disembark in Malta after an agreement to relocate them to eight other European countries was reached.
 On 19 January, Sea-Watch 3 rescued 47 further migrants.
 The Italian government forbade her from entering the port, and initiated legal action against the Netherlands; the organisation referred the case to the European Court of Human Rights.
 On 29 January, Italy, Germany, France, Malta, Portugal, Romania, and Luxembourg agreed to relocate the 47 migrants.
 Deputy Prime Minister of Italy Matteo Salvini demanded that Sea-Watch 3 be detained.
 As the ship was docked at the Italian city Catania to land the migrants, she was blocked by the Italian military on the grounds of "several non-conformities"; the organisation called the obstruction political pressure.